Steinvör Sighvatsdóttir: Life

 Steinvör and Hálfdan had three sons: Loft, who became knight (riddari) at Grund, Sighvatr who became knight at Keldur, and Sturla.

 Poetry

 Steinvör is a rare example of a woman whose name is included in the Skáldatal catalogue of court poets.
 She is said to have sung the praises of a chieftain called "Gautr on Melr" (died 1270), who was an ally of the Sturlungs.
 But nothing of this poem has survived.
+References to her in the Skáldatal claimed that her verse-making receive public recognition.

+Death

+Her date of death is unknown but she is recording as being deceased as of 1271 with a date of death as October 17th.